jhar3ll/new_drums/README.md

 ## Code of Conduct

 Everyone interacting in the NewDrums project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'Legit'/new_drums/blob/master/CODE_OF_CONDUCT.md).

+## Description

+This program scrapes three blogs from a webpage and allows the user to interact with and get more information about each blog if they wish to do so.

+## Running program

+CD into "new_drums"
+run "./bin/new-drums"
+follow program instructions